intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 Before invoking JIT compilation of a program, the runtime "flushes" specialization constants:

-If native specialization constants are supported by target device, the runtime iterates through the value map and invokes
+If native specialization constants are supported by the target device, the runtime iterates through the value map and invokes

 ```
 pi_result piextProgramSetSpecializationConstant(pi_program prog,